arkency/posts/posts/2017-10-23-application-service-ruby-rails-ddd.md

 ## What should the Application Service return?

 Ideally, nothing.
-The reason most Application Services return anything is because the higher layer needs the ID of the created record.
+The reason most Application Services return anything is that the higher layer needs the ID of the created record.
 But if you go with client-side generated (JS fronted or in a controller) UUIDs then the only thing the controller needs to know is whether the operation succeeded.
 This can be expressed with domain events and/or exceptions.

 ## Should the Application Service contain business logic?